 4. Photo - Use this setting to take single images, one at a time.
 You need to tap "Use Photo" between shots.

-5. Multi - used to take up to 20 images in succession without having to tap "Use Photo" between shots. (refer to Option 2 below)
+5. Multi - Used to take up to 20 images in succession without having to tap "Use Photo" between shots. (refer to Option 2 below)

-6. Ultra-Wide Zoom - Tap "1x" just above the shutter button to switch to the ultra-wide camera.
+7. Ultra-Wide Zoom - Tap "1x" just above the shutter button to switch to the ultra-wide (0.5x) camera.
 This function is only available on an iPhone 11 and higher and iPad Pro 2020 or later models.
-Ultra-Wide Zoo is a great solution when you are struggling to keep everything in the frame.
+Ultra-Wide Zoom is a great solution when you are struggling to keep everything in the frame.
 Whether you are taking a photo of a whole room, that perfect cover photo for your report, or zoomed in for a crack in the wall, PIM now caters to all your photo needs.

-7. Done - to close the camera window.
+8. Done - to close the camera window.

 Once you take a photo you will see a still image with a number of options on the right.